 One of the most lauded benefits of hot springs, as well as a spa treatment, is the prevention of various cardiovascular diseases but wait, there is a paradox here.
 It is also proven that cardiac arrests happen more times in hot springs and during hot baths.
-In fact, it happens more often than it is normally reported.
+In fact, it happens more often than normally reported.

 A high temperature can lower blood pressure.
-However, the sudden temperature rise causes the drastic drop in blood pressure that, in turn, shocks the body and stresses the heart, giving way to lightheadedness, fainting, and even cardiac arrest.
+However, the sudden temperature rise causes a drastic drop in blood pressure that, in turn, shocks the body and stresses the heart, giving way to lightheadedness, fainting, and even cardiac arrest.
 The same change in temperature, but gradually, causes improvement in cardiovascular function.

 So what precaution should you take?
 It is as simple as allowing your body to first adjust to the temperature of the area.
 Gradually dip your legs before submerging your body in the hot springs for ten to fifteen minutes.
 Do not be in a hurry - take your time, and you will receive all benefits that hot mineral waters offer.

 People with heart conditions should look for medical advice before entering hot tubs or hot springs.

 It's not safe to soak in hot water during pregnancy.
 Hot water can raise body temperature to 102°F (38.9°C) for 10 minutes triggering hyperthermia.
 Some studies reported that hyperthermia during the first four to six weeks of pregnancy increases the risk of neural tube defects (brain and spinal cord damage) in babies or spontaneous abortion.
 Also, a few studies suggest a small increased risk for other birth defects such as a heart defect, an abdominal wall defect, or oral cleft.
 If you are pregnant and decide to go to hot springs, hot tub, or sauna, limit your session to 10 minutes or less.